Spring Detox – 1 Month Challenge | Adventure Yogi

 Choose your water source

-Best to drink a glass of water 30mins (no sooner)before meals while on your spring detox.
-Try not to drink during nor after meals, because it dilutes your digestive enzymes and reduces the effectiveness of digestion and leads to bloating.
+Best to drink a glass of water 30mins (no sooner) before meals while on your spring detox.
+Try not to drink during straight after meals, because it dilutes your digestive enzymes and reduces the effectiveness of digestion and leads to bloating.
 After meals slowly sipping herbal teas like peppermint, liquorice and ginger can help aid digestion.

 It is best to avoid cooking with vegetable oils including olive oil because their composition is less stable at higher temperatures while on a spring detox.
 This means that the heat changes these oils molecular structure which makes the oil really unhealthy, potentially carcinogenic even.
 Best is to cook with coconut oil and drizzle the olive oil raw on salads etc.

 3. Eat Slowly

-At dinner time, as a kid, my mum always used to say this Chinese Proverb: “Drink your food and Eat your Drink” .
-It means chew the food so well that it becomes liquefied in your mouth before you swallow and drink so slowly that you really taste it.
-Consuming slowly & mindfully, preferably in silence and definitely not whilst multi-tasking will allow the message ‘i am eating’ to get from the senses to the digestive system so that your digestive enzymes are released and available to digest the food.
+At dinner time, as a kid, my mum always used to say this Chinese Proverb: “Drink your food and Eat your Drink.”
+It means to chew the food so well that it becomes liquefied in your mouth before you swallow and drink so slowly that you really taste it.
+Consuming slowly & mindfully, preferably in silence and definitely not whilst multi-tasking will allow the message ‘I am eating’ to get from the senses to the digestive system so that your digestive enzymes are released and available to digest the food.
 This can even turn your spring detox into a more mindful journey as well!

 4. Food Combine

-Different enzymes are required for breaking down carbs as they are for proteins therefore it is best to eat carbs and veggies or proteins and veggies but not proteins and carbs together in a meal.
+Different enzymes are required for breaking down carbs as they are for proteins, therefore it is best to eat carbs and veggies or proteins and veggies but not proteins and carbs together in a meal.
 It sounds a little complex but once you start you really feel the benefits!

 5. Be Prepared

-Get into a Routine with it.
+Get into a routine with your spring detox.
 For example, Soak your nuts or legumes the night before.
 Make a packed lunch.
 Prep your shopping list.
-Make sure you always have a healthy snack option available so that you don’t get hunger attacks that jeopordize your detox.
-Also Rotate Foods so that you get as much variety as possible, lots of nutrients and you don’t get bored!
+Make sure you always have a healthy snack option available so that you don’t get hunger attacks that jeopardize your detox.
+Also rotate foods so that you get as much variety as possible, lots of nutrients and you don’t get bored!

 6. Meal timings, Don’t Eat Too Late

 Start the day with water.
 The spring detox classic of warm water with lemon is cleansing for the liver.
 Then, the biggest, most calorific meal of the day should be breakfast, followed by lunch.
-Best to east very little or just soups/ broth for the evening meal.
+Best to eat very little or just soups/broth for the evening meal.